Patrick Compton

 Patrick Mark Denis Compton (born 28 November 1952) is a South African journalist and retired cricketer.

 Background

 He played for Middlesex 2nd XI against Sussex 2nd XI as a batsman in 1968.
 He later played for Natal in three first-class matches in the Howa Bowl in 1979/1980.
 He scored 97 runs (average 19.40) with a personal best of 52.

-The second son of the cricketer and footballer Denis Compton (through his second marriage), he was brought up with his younger brother Richard by their mother Valerie in South Africa.
+Compton is the second son of the cricketer and footballer Denis Compton (through his second marriage).
+He was raised by his father until 1971, when he joined his mother and brother Richard in South Africa.

 His son, Ben, is a Kent cricketer who formerly represented Nottinghamshire.

 Patrick Compton is also one of the leading cricket writers in South Africa, having worked for the Independent group in Durban for many years.